baileynyx/ado-automation/python/github/github_repo_attach-code-security-config_README.md

 Defaults to 1 if not set.

+### API_TIMEOUT_SECONDS
+The number of seconds to wait for a response from the GitHub API.

+Defaults to 60 seconds if not set.

 ## CSV file setup
 Prepare a CSV file where each row represents a GitHub repo that to be targetted.